bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![A broken brush](/images/Car/Part5/ChoochedBrushes.png){: loading="lazy" alt="A broken brush"}

-I had two options: replace the brushes ($40) and hope everything else is okay, or replace the entire motor (~$2000).
+I had two options: replace the brushes ( forty bucks ) and hope everything else is okay, or replace the entire motor ( two grand ).
 I, of course, chose the less expensive option, which seems to be a recurring theme in this build.
 This did not come back to bite me in the ass at all.

 After pulling the motor out, I had some idea of what the [motor mount and spline looked like](/images/Car/Part5/MotorMountPlate.png).
 At least now the motor is easy to work on and I can assess my replacement options.